mHealthGroup/MIMSunit/README.md

 ...
 ```

 Assuming your data is in variable `df`, knowing accelerometer data's dynamic range (i.e. `c(-3, 3)`) and the desired epoch (i.e. '1 min').
-You may run following script to generate SMART-counts values.
+You may run following script to generate MIMS-unit values.

 ```
 output = activity_count(df = df, range = c(-3,3), breaks = '1 min')
 ```

-Output will be in the same format as input, with the first column being the start time of each epoch segment, and the second column being the SMART-count value.
+Output will be in the same format as input, with the first column being the start time of each epoch segment, and the second column being the MIMS-unit value.